Expression object represents a primitive expression

 The following method types are handled as special cases:

-s rather than Statement
+Expressions rather than Statements

 as they return a value.